developersalliance/blog/_posts/2025-03-05-performance-optimization-case.md

 ### Better Approach: Using CSV Output

 To get more detailed insights, I recommend using the CSV output option.
 The CSV format provides a much clearer overview of the performance metrics, making it easier to analyze and compare different processes.
 With the CSV file, I was able to pinpoint the exact issue causing the slowdown—something that wasn’t as apparent in the HTML view.
+The profiler output will be available in the file:

+`/var/log/profiler.csv`

 ```bash
 bin/magento dev:profiler:enable csv